Sokkeldirektoratet

 Section 14.

-(1) The licensee shall establish a measurement model that in use is capable of providing values for the measurand and the associated measurement uncertainty that are consistent with the requirements in Section 10.
-The measurement model and input quantities, output quantities and corrections included in the resulting model and linked models, shall be documentable.
+(1) The licensee shall establish and use measurement models that can provide values for measurands and the associated measurement uncertainties that comply with the requirements in Section 10.
+The measurement models and input quantities, output quantities, and corrections included in the resulting models and linked models, shall be documentable.

 Section 15.

-(1) The licensee shall establish and maintain an uncertainty budget to demonstrate compliance with uncertainty limit requirements in Section 10.
+(1) The licensee shall establish and maintain uncertainty budgets to demonstrate compliance with uncertainty limit requirements in Section 10.

-(2) The budget shall be established in accordance with internationally recognised guidelines for evaluating and expressing measurement uncertainties.
+(2) The uncertainty budgets shall be established in accordance with internationally recognised guidelines for evaluating and expressing measurement uncertainties.

-(3) The uncertainty budget shall specify the measurement model, estimates and measurement uncertainty related to quantities in the measurement model, covariances, type of applied probability distributions, type of evaluation of measurement uncertainty and coverage factors.
-Uncertainty in estimates for missing or inadequate measurement data shall be taken into account in the uncertainty budget.
+(3) The uncertainty budgets shall include measurement models, estimates and measurement uncertainties in quantities in the measurement model, covariances, types of applied probability distributions, types of evaluation of measurement uncertainty, and coverage factors.

 Section 16.

-The licensee shall establish a measurement procedure.
-This shall be designed in a manner such that operating personnel can perform measurements in accordance with these regulatory requirements.
+The licensee shall establish a measurement procedures.
+Theise shall be designed in a manner such that operating personnel can perform measurements in accordance with the requirements of these regulations.

 Section 17.